 Amplitude - defines the amplitude of the sequenced waveform.
+Might be replaced by Power, in case AC coupled has been selected for this output.

 Offset - defines the offset of the sequenced waveform.
+If AC couple mode is selected for this output, offset will not be available.

 Config - provides access to a new menu that has sequence configuration controls.
-The configuration menu is shown in Figure 3-27 and its controls are described below.
-There are 6 control parameters in this menu: Sequence Type, Advance Mode, Once Count, Select Source, Select Timing, Jump Event and Sync Lock.
+The configuration menu is shown in Figure 3-28 and its controls are described below.
+There are 6 control parameters in this menu: Sequence Type, Advance Mode, Once Count, Select Source, Select Timing and Jump Event.

-Figure 3-27, Sequence Configuration Parameters
+Figure 3-28, Sequence Configuration Parameters